Occupational Limited License

 A Pennsylvania Occupational Limited License authorizes a Pennsylvania driver to operate a designated vehicle, under certain conditions, only when it is necessary for the driver’s occupation, trade, medical treatment or study.
 In order to qualify for a Pennsylvania OLL, you must first surrender your driver’s license to PennDOT and then complete an Occupational Limited License Petition (form DL-15).
 An individual can be issued only one Pennsylvania OLL every five years.

-A PA OLL is valid for the length of your Bucks County DUI a license suspension term.
+A Pennsylvania OLL is valid for the length of your Bucks County DUI license suspension term.
 Your Pennsylvania OLL can be revoked if you commit certain offenses.
-PennDOT will return your regular license after your driving privilege has been restored, which includes paying any restoration fees.
+PennDOT will return your regular license only after your driving privilege has been restored, which includes paying any restoration fees.

 DUI and DUI-related suspensions are not the only offenses ineligible for an Occupational Limited License.
 The following types of license suspensions DO NOT qualify for an OLL (this list is not exhaustive):

 - 3345 – Passing a School Bus

 - 3742 – Accidents Involving Death or Injury

 - 3743 – Leaving Scene of an Accident

 - 1533 or 6146 – Failure to Respond to a Citation

 - 1538(b) – Failure to Attend Departmental Hearing